flash62au/EngineDriver_Home/docs/operation/interface.rst

 Once you select a server the 'Throttle Screen' will be automatically displayed.

-If you only ever connect to one WiThrottle server you can effectively bypass this screen by setting the ``Auto-Connect to WiThrottle Server?`` preference.
+If you only ever connect to one WiThrottle server you can effectively bypass this screen by enabling the `Auto-Connect to WiThrottle Server? <../configuration/preferences.html#auto-connect-to-withrottle-server>`_ preference.

 ----